aklump/loft_docs/README.md

 1. Put these component files in `/parts` not in `/source`.
 1. Make sure the generated files begin with the underscore, e.g., `_my_compiled_file.md`.
 That will indicate these files are compiled and can be deleted using `core/clean.sh`.

-## Search
-To enable search you need to create a file (it must at least contain a title `# Search Results`) called:

-        search--results.md

-And to add tags (space-separated) to any file you use the Markdown metadata as described [here](https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide), e.g.:

-        tags: do re mi

-        # Document...

-## Todo Items/Tasklist
-Todo item aggregation is a neat feature that works thus.
-Add one or more todo items to your markdown source files using the [following syntax](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) and when you compile, your todo items will be aggregated and sorted into a new markdown file called `_tasklist.md`.  **Do not alter the content of `_tasklist.md` or you will loose your work.**

-If you want this to show up in indexing, make sure to add it to _help.ini_.

-When items are aggregated, the filenames are prepended to the todo item.
-The final list will be filtered for uniqueness, and duplicates removed.
-If the same todo item appears more than once in a file, it will be reduced to a single item; but the same todo item can appear in more than one file, since the filename prepend creates uniqueness.

-    - [ ] a task list item

-### Sorting todo items
-Use the weight flag `@w` followed by an int or float number indicating the sort weight.
-Lower numbers appear first.
-Sorting will happen only on the aggregated tasklist, not in the indiviual source files.

-    - [ ] a task list item @w-10
-    - [ ] a task list item @w10
-    - [ ] a task list item @w10.1

 ### Table of Contents/Indexing
 The index of your documentation may be provided in three ways: two are explicit and one is automatic.